JayNetor/TMQM/README.md

 The world 'recv' must be in lower-case.

-The ‘recv’ request will return a comma delimited string of 4 parts:
+The 'recv' request will return a comma delimited string of 4 parts:
 ```
   NewIndex,To,From,MessageText
 ```